milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

-Information about the network you connect your device to Reports about our products’ performance on your device Information from cookies and similar technologies Information from Partners, vendors and third parties (excluding using Partner data to tailor ads to you)
+Information about the network you connect your device to Reports about our products’ performance on your device Information from cookies and similar technologies Information from Partners, vendors and third parties.
+(You have control over Meta’s use of Partner data to tailor ads to you.)

 Providing and improving our Meta Products: The provision of the Meta Products includes collecting, storing, and, where relevant, sharing, profiling, reviewing and curating, and in some instances not only automated processing but also manual (human) reviewing, to: